The Library will digitize existing DVDs and provide them in streaming format for courses under specific conditions explained below.

 - The film must not already be available commercially as a streaming video.

 - The DVD must be required viewing for the class and form an integral part of classroom or tutorial discussions.
-Supplemental or optional material is not eligible but may be placed on traditional hard copy library reserve.
+Supplemental or optional material is not eligible.

 - SFU Library makes DVD video available as streaming video in Canvas based on faculty request in compliance with sections 30.01 (exceptions for online instruction) and 41.1 (technological protection measures section).